Spain – some general information (last updated 2014)

 Popular summer, and now winter, beach resorts are located across the Spanish Costa's and run from Spain's south eastern border to its boundary with Portugal.
 More British holiday makers still visit Spain than any other destination.

 Changes are however taking place in Spanish tourism and one of those is the increased popularity of Spain as a center for cultural vacationers.
-Spots like the Alhambra have long attracted sightseers, but now cities like Seville and de Compostela are also becoming tourist draws, especially with those interested in taking a short "city break".
+Spots like the Alhambra have long attracted sightseers, but now cities like Seville and Santiago de Compostela are also becoming tourist draws, especially with those interested in taking a short "city break".

 Additional "off site" Spanish resources